 - Upon Loan Receipt:

-- Debit Cash for the loan amount received.
+- Record a debit entry to Cash for the loan amount received.

 - Credit Notes Payable for the same amount to record the liability.